loopwerk/loopwerk.io/content/articles/2020-06-21-swiftui-review.md

 ---
 tags: review, iOS, swift
-summary: I've been working with SwiftUI for almost half a year now, and in that time I've learned a lot.
-I love a lot about it, but there are also so many bugs and issues that need workarounds that it's kind of maddening.
+summary: I've been working with SwiftUI for almost half a year now I love a lot about it, but there are also so many bugs and issues that need workarounds that it's kind of maddening.
 ---

 # A review of SwiftUI problems